TheUnicat/NekoTasks/README.md

 # NekoTasks

-A personal task management and calendar app with a built-in AI assistant.
+A personal task management and calendar app for macOS written in Swift with a built-in AI assistant that I built to procrastinate a little less.

 ## Features

 **Tasks:**
-Add tasks with deadlines, urgency, and labels.
+Add tasks with deadlines, urgency, labels, time estimates, and a bunch of other info if you want
 ![](Images/Tasks.png)

 **Events:**
-Keep track of one-time and recurring events (like regular meetings or lectures) in your calendar
+Keep track of one-time and recurring events (like regular meetings or lectures with rules like "every Monday" or "the 1st of each month") in your calendar.
 ![](Images/Events.png)